- Where can I purchase a copy of Bricolage?

 The Bricolage staff is comprised of seven positions:

-Community Involvement Officer: Responsibilities include maintaining website and email account in conjunction with managing editor, coordinating authors for the release party reading, acting as MC for all Bricolage events, preparing acceptance/rejection letters, creating publicity/promotional materials in conjunction with design/layout editor, managing the Bricolage Facebook page.
+- Community Outreach Officer: Responsibilities include maintaining website and email account in conjunction with managing editor, coordinating authors for the release party reading, acting as MC for all Bricolage events, preparing acceptance/rejection letters, creating publicity/promotional materials in conjunction with design/layout editor, managing the Bricolage Facebook page.

 - Layout/Design Editor: Responsibilities include designing the look and format of the journal and promotional materials, and proofreading the final manuscript before it is sent to the printer.